by Adrian Tawfik

 It is vitally important that even during the height of these recurring wars between the Israelis, the Palestinians, and Hezbollah that the world is not distracted from the very real possibility of producing an entirely different region in the Middle East that is shaped by democracy.
 As the ceasefire begins and before the next inevitable round of fighting ignites, the only reasonable path forward for Israel, Palestine and the Middle East must be a renewed urgency in providing a solution to the political violence in the region.
 The Arab Spring, being the first credible path to Arab democracy, represents the opening of a peaceful road to peace for Israel and relief for the repressed Arab world.
 But it is vitally important that democratic Israel’s number one foreign policy goal, beyond Israel’s self-defense, becomes a full-throated, united, and uniquely Israeli investment in the new Arab Spring democracy movements on its borders including leveraging Israel’s influence on the U.S. policy in the region.

 During the ghastly period of the world wars, the only safe place for Jews proved to be countries that had established democratic elections.
 England, the Netherlands, Switzerland, and the more democratic corners of Europe saw the least amount of violence against Jews during a period where violence was the norm across much of Europe and the rest of the world.
 On top of this, the history of the United States, though fraught with the great violence of slavery and Native American genocide, is the true story of the opportunity that exists in the real world for Jews to live without eternal fear.
-Young America was fiercely brutal in its execution of slavery and Native American genocide but compared with the dictatorships of Europe, the U.S. was a blessing for the Jews.
+Young America was fiercely brutal in its execution of slavery and Native American genocide but for Jews, at least compared with the dictatorships of Europe, the U.S. was a blessing.

 Perhaps most importantly, the Jewish people witnessed firsthand how the U.S. survived the horrible fate of Germany’s modernization.
 Germany was, like the U.S., the cutting edge of human technology and science of the 19th century.
 But Germany’s explosion and collapse was political in nature.
 The U.S. survived the rise of industry, corporations, unions, economic crisis, and foreign wars because its government was able to gradually reform itself.
 None of these unavoidable problems could be managed in a country like pre-World War I Imperial Germany that attempted to maintain stability by shutting out voices of societal and governmental reform (see modern China).